the-turing-way/the-turing-way/book/website/communication/aa/aa-misconduct.md

 Honorary authorship is when an individual becomes a named author even though they have not made a substantial contribution and/or met authorship criteria.

 A recent study of academic misconduct found 35.5% of survey respondents across all disciplines had added authors to their own manuscripts even though those authors made minimal contributions to the project {cite}`fong2017manipulation`.
-The study also found that being an Assistant or Associate Professors significantly increases your likelihood of being an honorary author.
+The study also found that being an Assistant or Associate Professor significantly increases your likelihood of being an honorary author.

 This can also be called:
 * Gift or guest authorship - naming an individual author out of respect or gratitude.